 SFA or Sales Force Automation.
 Many would agree that SFA is the most important element of the CRM process, and it's used in almost every organization.
 SFA represents a software solution that includes processing sales, interaction with customers, monitoring potential customers, and predicting results.
 Additionally, SFA can help you identify revenue possibilities.

 Customer service.
 Customer service is another significant element of CRM because it compares customer data and gathers relevant information about their purchase patterns.
+Ensuring quality assurance practices in your contact center helps in delivering exceptional customer service.

 Marketing.
 It includes promotional activities, and it's directly involved in promoting products.
 Marketing campaigns can target a specific group of people or a general public.